AlphabetsAlphabets/TSC_MobileApp/README.md

 These can all be done out of order.

 - Print operations
-    - [x] Merge the print images, and print text.
+	:white_check_mark: Merge the print images, and print text.
 Into one function to be able to print a receipt.
 	- [x] Find a way to get users to enter information for the invoice.
 	- [x] Print images and text in the same function.
-	- [ ] Get the outlet's name through the location api, via the functions for geolocation.
+	- [x] Get the outlet's name through the location api, via the functions for geolocation.

 - Configure first time startups:
 	- [ ] Automaitcally download TSC logo with the use of the api.